kamalmarhubi/website/_posts/2016-03-08-git-rebase-exec-make-sure-your-tests-pass-at-each-commit-and-other-rebase-goodies.markdown

 The `--squash` and `--fixup` options to `git commit` take a commit as an argument, and formats the commit message for use with `--autosquash`.

-To make it all even handier, you can set `rebase.autoquash` to `true` in your gitconfig.
+To make it all even handier, you can set `rebase.autosquash` to `true` in your gitconfig.
 [I just did][commit]!

 [commit]: https://github.com/kamalmarhubi/dotfiles-git/commit/dee6b4912c077bd06404937854ba053c16f8b880